-- Will the application return to normal behavior after experiencing a load peak?
+- Will the application return to normal behaviour after experiencing a load peak?

 - How many concurrent users can the application handle while maintaining an adequate response time?

-- Under high load, does the application remain functional or does it crash?
+- Under high load, does the application remains functional, or does it crash?